Current best evidence for clinical care (more info)

 Reassuring data on the outcomes of COVID-19 during pregnancy.
 Missing data on treatment for COVID-19 during pregnancy.

-This is a useful, timely review.
+This is a useful and timely review.